Harrison Bader Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.41 team ERA ranks 18th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.40).

-- Mets pitchers combine to surrender 129 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Verlander gets the start for the Mets, his 15th of the season.
-He is 4-5 with a 3.47 ERA and 70 strikeouts through 83 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.